Managing Females – Prenatal Care for Dogs

-A puppy is in their neonate stage during its first 1-10 days.
-Kittens are in their neonate stage during their first 1-7 days of age.
+Puppies are in the neonate stage during their first 1-10 days.
+Kittens are in the neonate stage during their first 1-7 days.
 This is the time frame when most losses occur.
-In this phase of their life, neonates are 70% water and are very prone to infections, dehydration and loss of life.
+In this phase of their life, neonates are 70% water and very prone to infections, dehydration and loss of life.
 Most of these scenarios are preventable with prenatal care, mothering and milking.

-Over 50% of the pre-weaned puppy loss happens in the first week of life.
-(Peterson and Kutzler, 2010) In kittens 50% of neonate losses are caused by stillbirths and another 25% of neonate loss occurs in the first week.
-The managing of your queen’s prenatal program is vital for a kitten’s survival.
-After one week the number one cause of death is respiratory, then gastrointestinal followed by malnutrition.
+Over 50% of the pre-weaned puppy loss happens in the first week of life (Peterson and Kutzler, 2010).
+In kittens, 50% of neonate losses are caused by stillbirths and another 25% of neonate loss occurs in the first week.
+Managing your female's prenatal program is vital for a baby's survival.
+After one week, the number one cause of death is respiratory, then gastrointestinal followed by malnutrition.
 Milking must be managed during prenatal time in order to improve colostrum antibodies and prevent malnutrition loss.

 It is easy to see how prenatal care of moms will yield benefits.
 Timely labor, vigorously nursing babies, colostrum antibodies, neonate hydration and nutrition are all part of prenatal management.

 Nutrition is vital for the pregnant mom.
 Putting mom on a kitten or puppy diet during the last two weeks of gestation ensures the babies will get adequate nutrition.
 Moms will run out of room for food as they belly down.
 Using a puppy/kitten food during this time allows for more calories per bite.

 Changing to kitten food can be a challenge for the queen who is addicted to a certain diet and does not want to change.
 Older queens that have never had a diet changed since being an adult should be monitored closely.
 Starting the queen with a 50/50 mix of her current food and kitten food for a week, and then moving to the new diet has helped avoid issues.